gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I waited until the next day to tell Shau Sheu.
 It is one thing to to hope that your plans will bear fruit.
-It is quite another to hold that fruit in your hand and wonder if you dare peel it, and---I needed to be sure.
+It is quite another to hold that fruit in your hand and wonder if you dare peel it, and—I needed to be sure.
 After so long, I needed to be sure.

 I also didn't want to provide her other ladies with any cause for gossip.
 They